Habits of successful entrepreneurs provide a roadmap for creating your success.

 Success Habit #3: Take Care Of Yourself First So You Can Take Care of Others

-One of the top habits of successful entrepreneurs is that they take care of themselves first.
+One of the successful entrepreneurs’ top habits is taking care of themselves first.

 As usual, the experts are wrong when they tell you to put the needs of others before yours.